 There are HUGE advantages to measuring your pet’s food.
 For one thing, your pet will be much healthier.
-Animals at ideal body weight are easier for your veterinarian to examine and it also allows more accurate bloodwork results.
-Additionally, since medications are based on weight, you not only have to administer less medication (that is especially nice with cats!) but you also save money.
+Animals at ideal body weight are easier for your veterinarian to examine, and it also allows for more accurate bloodwork results.
+Additionally, since medications are based on weight, you not only have to administer less medication (that is especially nice with cats!), but you also save money.

 How Often Should You Feed Your Dog?